Logo icon

 1. Define Your Ideal Customer Profile (ICP)

-For example, instead of targeting "Small Business Owners," refine it to "Founders of SaaS companies with $1M-$5M revenue who use HubSpot."
-This specificity allows you to craft messaging that speaks directly to their pain points.
+For example, instead of targeting “Small Business Owners,” refine it to “Founders of SaaS companies with $1M–$5M revenue who use HubSpot.”
+This level of detail improves audience targeting and enables more relevant, high-converting messaging.

 2. Leverage First-Party Data

-With privacy laws tightening, your owned data (First-Party Data) is gold.
-Use tools like Google Analytics 4 (GA4) and your CRM to analyze user behavior on your own site.
+With privacy laws tightening, your owned data (First-Party Data) is essential for effective audience targeting.
+Use tools like Google Analytics 4 (GA4) and your CRM to analyze your marketing audience and their behaviour on your site.

 • High-Intent Pages: Target users who visited your pricing page but didn't convert.